mdaffin/disconnected.systems/site/blog/archlinux-installer/index.md

 mount "${part_boot}" /mnt/boot
 ```

-Note that if you want swap you should enable the swap partition so that
+Note that if you want swap you should enable the swap partition to ensure that
 `genfstab` picks it up correctly.

-## Install the System and Bootloader
+## Install the System and Boot Loader

-We are ready to pacstrap the system with any and all packages you want on your
+We are ready to `pacstrap` the system with any and all packages you want on your
 final system.
 I use the meta-packages I created in [part 2], which will, in
 turn, install all the packages I want on my base system.
 For this, I need to
-append my repo to the end of `/etc/pacman.conf` before running `pacstrap`.
+append my repository to the end of `/etc/pacman.conf` before running `pacstrap`.

 ```bash
 cat >>/etc/pacman.conf <<EOF